-Offer free counselling and support for anyone who has experienced a traumatic life experience.
-They also run self-esteem courses and practical support in times of crisis.
-You can call them on 0115 920 6241 or 07891 306 972 or visit their website.
-Or you could ask your personal adviser or other worker to contact them for you www.werehere.org.uk
+Offer free counselling and support for anyone who has had a traumatic life experience.
+It also run self-esteem courses and practical support in times of crisis.
+Contact 0115 920 6241 or 07891 306 972 or visit www.werehere.org.uk.
+Or you could ask your personal adviser or other worker to contact them for you.

 Using the right contraception helps you avoid unplanned pregnancies.
-You should talk to a health worker about contraception, you can get advice and contraception from your Doctors (GP), your local sexual health service, and some pharmacies (visit www.nhs.uk to check).
+You can get advice and contraception from your Doctors (GP), your local sexual health service, and some pharmacies (visit www.nhs.uk to check).
 Contraception is free on the NHS.

 The C Card scheme is a free condom and sexual health advice service for young people aged up to 25.
-It allows young people to gain access to condoms, lubricants and advice on sex, STI’s and relationships.
-You can access the service via www.ccardnottinghamshire.co.uk.
+Young people can get condoms, lubricants and advice on sex, STIs and relationships.
+See CCard

 Looking after your sexual health is important.
-Nottinghamshire sexual health services are open access, free, and confidential.
-In Nottinghamshire, your local sexual health service depends on where you live, you can find out more about each service and how to access it via their website or by calling the service.
+Nottinghamshire sexual health services are free and confidential.
+Your local sexual health service depends on where you live:

 Tel: 01909 506418

-- If you live in Mid Nottinghamshire (Mansfield, Ashfield, Newark and Sherwood)
+- If you live in Mansfield, Ashfield, Newark or Sherwood

-- If you live in south Nottinghamshire (Broxtowe, Gedling, Rushcliffe) and Nottingham City
+- If you live in Broxtowe, Gedling, Rushcliffe or Nottingham

 Tel: 0115 9627627